tedsluis/docker-dump1090/README.md

 done
 ````

-And an other 20 containers with the original v1.15 verson:
+And an other 20 containers with the original v1.15 version:
+(If you are running Docker on ARM then add '_arm' to the version label!)
 ````
 for i in {60..79}
 do